Axiom Awards

 Winner of the 2024 Axiom Business Book Award Gold Medal in the Emerging Trends/AI category for The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI (Harvard Business Review Press)

-Prior to her academic career, Tsedal spent ten years working for companies like Lucent Technologies and The Forum Corporation in various roles, including strategies for global customer experience, 360- degree performance software management systems, sales force/sales management development, and business flow analysis for telecommunication infrastructures.
-A sought-after speaker with extensive international experience, she is fluent in four languages.
-She holds a patent for her software simulation on global collaboration.
+Prior to her academic career, Tsedal spent a decade working for companies like Lucent Technologies and The Forum Corporation in various roles, including strategies for global customer experience, 360-degree performance software systems, sales force and sales management development, and business flow analysis for telecommunication infrastructures.

-Tsedal is a recipient of the prestigious Charles M. Williams Award for Outstanding Teaching in Executive Education and the Greenhill Award for outstanding contributions to Harvard Business School (two-time recipient).
-She serves on the Board of Directors of Brightcove, Rakuten Group, Inc., Brown Capital Management, and the Partnership Inc.
+Tsedal is a recipient of the prestigious Charles M. Williams Award for Outstanding Teaching in Executive Education and the Greenhill Award for Outstanding Contributions to Harvard Business School (a two-time recipient).
+She serves on the Board of Directors of Brown Capital Management, and Rakuten Group, Inc. She previously served on the Board of Brightcove and The Partnership Inc. She received her Ph.D. in Management Science and Engineering from Stanford University, specializing in Work, Technology and Organizations.
+Tsedal was honored as a Stanford Distinguished Alumnus Scholar and as the recipient of the School of Engineering Lieberman Award for excellence in teaching and research.

 You’ve been a terrific source of insights and perspective on our Englishnization program at Rakuten.
 I’m sure your guidance and research would be of enormous value to any company’s globalization efforts.